Higher Koszul duality and connections with $n$-hereditary algebras

-We now present some consequences of our characterization theorem similar to the ones in \cref{T-Koszul and n-rep inf}.
-Note that unlike the corresponding result for $n$-representation infinite algebras, the following corollary is not -- as far as we know -- an analogue of anything existing in the literature.
+Altogether, combining \cref{nrepfinchar2to1} and \cref{nrepfinchar1to2}, we have now proved \cref{nrepfinchar}.
+We next present some consequences of this theorem, similar to the ones in \cref{T-Koszul and n-rep inf}.
+Notice that unlike the corresponding result for $n$-representation infinite algebras, the following corollary is not -- as far as we know -- an analogue of anything existing in the literature.
 Mutatis mutandis, the proof is the same as that of \cref{motivating result} and is hence omitted.
-Note that the parameters of $\Lambda$ and $\Lambda_0$ in the statement correspond as described in \cref{nrepfinchar}.